Skip to main content

 Walks you through the Respondent Nominations section of the Methodology Report, helping you interpret how your institution performs in terms of Academic and Employer Reputation.

-In the first column, you’ll see the total number of nominations (respondents) globally, across all subjects, for your focused institution in the 2025 reporting year.
+In the first column, you’ll see the total number of nominations (respondents) globally, across all subjects, for your focused institution.

-This gives a complete picture of your global footprint in the reputation survey data.
+This gives a complete picture of your global footprint in each annual reputation survey data.

 Domestic vs. International Respondents